wenhai-oh/RoofBlanket/README.md

 # Set up on Localhost on WAMP.
 1. Move the files and folders listed above into the root (C:\wamp64\www) folder.
 2. Start up the WAMP server.
-3. Open load. sql with MySQL Workbench and run the file to initialise the database.
+3. Open a browser, go to http://localhost/phpmyadmin and sign in.
+4. On phpmyadmin, select the SQL tab, paste and run the SQL query from load.sql.
-4. On the browser, go to http://localhost/ to access the website.
+5. Open another tab, go to http://localhost/ to access the website.